tonykipkemboi/elevenlabs-voice-isolator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![GitHub issues](https://img.shields.io/github/issues/tonykipkemboi/elevenlabs-voice-isolator.svg)](https://github.com/tonykipkemboi/elevenlabs-voice-isolator/issues)

+> **Disclaimer**: This package is not officially affiliated with, endorsed by, or connected to ElevenLabs.
+It is an independent project that utilizes the ElevenLabs API.

 This tool extracts audio from video files and uses the ElevenLabs voice isolator API to remove background noise, resulting in clean, studio-quality speech.

 ## Features